malvikasharan/Software_carpentry_EMBL/python_session-2.md

     print("Winter is coming!")
 ```

-Multiple conditions can be given by introducing `elif-statement`
+Multiple conditions can be given by introducing `elif` statement
 ```
 temperature = 20
 if temperature > 25: